seancampbell3161/seancampbell3161/README.md

 ▪ 👀 I’m interested in Mobile and Web Development

-▪ 🌱 I’m currently learning Node.js
+▪ 🌱 I’m currently learning JavaScript

 ▪ 💞️ I’m looking to collaborate on Android and Web applications